 The OpenShift install path is experimental.
 It currently requires running sandbox pods under the privileged SCC and installing the gateway with TLS and the PKI init job disabled.
 Use only for evaluation on a private network.

 OpenShift’s Security Context Constraints reject the chart’s default pod security settings.
-Installing on OpenShift requires precreating the namespace, granting the privileged SCC to the default service account, and overriding a few chart values so the cluster admission controller can assign UIDs and FS groups itself.
+Installing on OpenShift requires precreating the namespace, granting the privileged SCC to the sandbox service account, and overriding a few chart values so the cluster admission controller can assign UIDs and FS groups itself.

 Prerequisites